josco007/ModularFlowsAppArchitecture/README.md

 #### Conclusion

-**ModularFlowsAppArchitecture** offers a comprehensive framework for building cross-platform applications with clear separation of concerns, flexible communication between modules, intuitive navigation flows, and robust unit testing capabilities.
-By leveraging modularization, dependency injection, flows-based navigation, and unit testing, developers can create applications that are scalable, maintainable, and adaptable to evolving requirements.
-This architecture promotes code reuse, simplifies maintenance, and enhances the overall development experience.
+**ModularFlowsAppArchitecture** offers a flexible and scalable framework for building cross-platform applications, leveraging Kotlin Multiplatform for shared business logic and data access while providing native implementations for platform-specific user interfaces and unit testing.
+This architecture promotes code reuse, simplifies maintenance, and enhances overall development efficiency.